gegian22/latin102portfolio21/translation3.md

 Iove is the abaltive.
 It is an accusative/ablative construction

 2. What case is stercus, and why is it in that case?
-Stercus is the nominative becuase Stercus is the subject of the sentence.
+Stercus is the nominative becuase Stercus is the filth subject of the sentence.

 3. Identify the form of the adjective maiorem (gender, case, number, degree).
  Masculine, accusative, 1, 1.